evkx/evkx.github.io/content/models/tesla/model_3/Model_3/_index.md

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 60 kWh and a net usable capacity of 59 kWh, providing an 1 kWh buffer (1.7%) for battery protection.
+With a nominal voltage of 340 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 513 km (319 miles), with an energy consumption rate of 11.5 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.